devongarde/ssc/README.txt

 To build & run:
 1. Set the environment variable SSCPATH to point to the ssc root directory (the one containing recipe)
+2. If need be download, build and install ICU 63_1 or better (perhaps from icu-project.org)
+3. Set the environment variable ICUPATH to point to the ICU home directory
-2. If need be download, build and install boost 1.67 or better (perhaps from boost.org)
+4. If need be download, build and install boost 1.67 or better (perhaps from boost.org)
-3. Set the environment variable BOOST to point to the BOOST home directory
+5. Set the environment variable BOOST to point to the BOOST home directory
-4. -EITHER- build with CMake 3.11 or better ("cd recipe/tea" "cmake ." "make" "ctest" "make install")
+6. -EITHER- build with CMake 3.11 or better ("cd recipe/tea" "cmake ." "make" "ctest" "make install")
-5. -OR- build with recipe\tea\ssc201?.sln in Visual Studios 2015/2017/2019 under Windows
+7. -OR- build with recipe\tea\ssc201?.sln in Visual Studios 2015/2017/2019 under Windows
-6. If need be download, build and install curl (perhaps from curl.haxx.se)
+8. If need be download, build and install curl (perhaps from curl.haxx.se)
-7. Gleefully run ssc
+9. Gleefully run ssc